safwanksd/safwanksd/README.md

   </a>
 </p>

 I'm an IT Operations professional with 7+ years of experience, now transitioning my skills into the world of **DevOps and Cloud Engineering**.
+My journey through full-stack development gives me a unique perspective, allowing me to bridge the gap between development and operations.
 I'm passionate about building the automated, reliable systems that great software is built on.

 - 🔭 I’m currently focused on Infrastructure as Code with **Terraform** and containerization with **Docker**.
 - 🌱 I love turning the manual operational problems I've solved for years into automated scripts and solutions.